ignithor/ARP_assignments/README.md

 #### Obstacle

-The code initializes a process to generate and send random obstacle positions to a server, using pipes for communication.
-It continuously generates obstacle data, sends it to the server, and handles server responses until a "STOP" signal is received, then performs cleanup and exits.
+The code initializes an obstacle generation process and send random obstacle positions to the server, using pipes for communication.
+It continuously generates obstacle data every `OBSTACLES_SPAWN_PERIOD`, sends it to the server, and handles server responses until a "STOP" signal is received, then performs cleanup and exits.

 #### Master

 The code initializes the master process, creates a log file, creates all the pipes, execute all the processes and closed useless pipes for each process.
 It's the father of all the other processes.
+It's the executable we will execute to run the whole simulation.

 ### Other files